robgalvan/ctf/README.md

 ### PWN

+-[Hackernote](pwnabletw/chall_hacknote) - First heap challenge completed.
+Learned how to leak libc address of main_arena from a small bin.
+Use that to calculate the address of system and overwrite a function pointer to print out a chunk with system.
 - [how2heap](how2heap) (2018-03-12 - cont) - Began the journey to learn heap stuff.
 - [DawgCTF](dawgctf) (2018-03-10) - CTF at UMBC.
 Placed second.
 Mainly did the RE and PWN challenges.
 One of of two people to solve the ROP challenge.
 Practice pays off :)
 - [scv](train/scv) (2018-03-09) - x64 bit challenege where you must leak a stack canary.
 Learned stack canaries start with a null byte to prevent leakage.
 So we can overwrite the first null byte a "\x0a" (new line).
 Then leak the rest of it.